Ferroxius/CROW-Concept-Documentation/CROW Combat Concepts.md

 ### Igni
 Can easily set enemies on fire leading them vulnerable to several hits.
 Good against small groups or single targets to open them up and whittle them down

 ### Yrden
 Similar in design to EE, enemies that stay within the normal Yrden circle will become snared Warding Glyph in design to EE zaps enemies if they try to hit you and can also destroy projectiles before they hit you

 ---
+## Movement
+### Mobility

+Geralts mobility will be sharply increased to give him better means of getting around in a fight.
+Enemies though can also be fast

-## Dodging
+### Dodging
 Dodging in the base game is a bit too easy since the i-frames are a bit too generous As such timing will now need to be employed and is designed around dodges and “perfect dodges”.
 If you dodge just before an enemy hits you, you will take no damage as you have perfectly dodged.
 If you dodge any time before or after this you will take chip damage which is less than if you didn’t dodge at all but is still important to factor

----
-## Parrying
+### Parrying
 Geralt possesses the ability to parry incoming direct attacks from most monsters and all humans.
 He cannot parry elemental attacks or certain unparryable attacks in which case he should attempt to dodge these.
 These unparryable attacks will be visually and audibly shown so you know when they occur

----
-## Movement
-Geralts mobility will be sharply increased to give him better means of getting around in a fight.
-Enemies though can also be fast

----
-## Lock on
+### Lock on
 Lock on will focus Geralts attacks to a specific enemy and can be changed between enemies.
 The camera will also lock onto a specific enemy

+## Combat dynamics
+Passive stamina regeneration is slow while in combat, but landing attacks grant a stacking effect that increases stamina regeneration over time.
+Heavy attacks grant more stacks of the buff than fast heavy in order to encourage varied gameplay without spamming mindlessly fast attacks.
+The effect expires after a short delay where no targets were hit, and gaining a new stack of the buff refreshes the timer on all stacks in effect, so the effect can run indefinitely as long as Geralt lands attacks on its target.

+Taking damage, depending on how much damage was taken, causes Geralt to lose some of the stacks (if any) of the effect and refreshes the timer on all remaining stacks.
+When the effect expires one stack is lost, and the timer refreshes itself until the next stack expires too, causing stacks to expire one by one.